unibg-seclab/keymix/README.md

 We offer a `PKGBUILD` in the top directory that sets up the shared library and the CLI tool.
-Please note that you have to manually installs the dependencies, their `PKGBUILD` files are available at
+Please note that you have to manually install the dependencies, their `PKGBUILD` files are available at

 - `deps/blake3/PKGBUILD`